 Alternatives to Consider

 The Breville Barista Express is the obvious cross-shop.
-Built-in grinder, PID, and a more forgiving learning curve.
-I tested one for three weeks last spring.
-Shot quality was very good, not great — the 54mm portafilter and integrated grinder limit ultimate ceiling.
-But for someone who wants everything in one box, it's the safer pick.
-4.7/5 from over 19,000 reviews backs this up.
+It pairs an integrated conical burr grinder with PID temperature control and a more forgiving learning curve.
+Its 54mm portafilter and built-in grinder cap the ultimate ceiling, but for someone who wants everything in one box, it's the safer pick.

-The De'Longhi Stilosa is what I recommend to people who aren't sure they'll stick with espresso.
-Pressurized portafilter does the work for you, shots are mediocre but drinkable, and you're only out $100 if you abandon the hobby.
-I owned one for 14 months before upgrading.
+The De'Longhi Stilosa is a good pick for people who aren't sure they'll stick with espresso.
+Its pressurized portafilter does the work for you, and at $149.95 per Amazon's product data, you're not out much if you abandon the hobby.

 If budget isn't the constraint, the Breville Barista Pro is the Barista Express's smarter sibling.
 ThermoJet heating, LCD display, faster steam recovery.
 Worth the extra $150 over the Express in my opinion, but still hits the same 54mm ceiling.